thatcherfreeman/utility-dctls/README.md

 **Number of Grids**: Amount of boxes to put on the X-axis.

 **Grid Thickness Px**: Thickness of the lines in the grid or dots, in pixels

+**White Level**: Indicate the code value of the drawn whites in the frame.

 **Invert**: Invert the color of the chart so it's black lines on a white backdrop.